heypete/petes-guide-to-solar-battery-chargers/improved-CN3791.md

 As of this writing, I've designed variants that fulfil items #1-8, and intend to add #=10 in the near future.

 ### Design Variants
-#### Unprotected "Core" Module
+#### Unprotected "Core" Module (Mod 0)
-This is the basic core to all the other boards.
+This is the basic core that is used in my other variants.
 The schematic shows all the connections, while the rendering shows the layout.

 [![A schematic of the basic "core" module with no battery protection circuitry.](images/core_schematic-small.png)](images/core_schematic.png)

 [![A rendering of the basic "core" module PCB with no battery protection circuitry.](images/core_pcb-small.png)](images/core_pcb.png)

+##### Specifications
+- Dimensions: 2" long, 1" wide.
+- Connectors: 5A-rated JST 2.0mm PH connectors.
+- Holes: 0.1"-spaced holes for pin headers.
+Connected to Vin, LOAD OUT, BAT, GND, and MPP.
+- Input voltage range: 4.5V to 28V.
+(Absolute max: 30V)
+- Output voltage (BAT): <= 4.2V (max).
+- Output voltage (LOAD): <= 4.32V (w/ 1A charge current).
+- Current (Vin, LOAD, and BAT connectors): 3 A (max).
+- Temperature range: -25C to +70C.
+- Battery protection: None.

+##### Remarks

 The key feature is the large blue multi-turn potentiometer at the bottom.
 The voltage between the MPP test point and GND can be measured and the potentiometer adjusted to set the MPP voltage (Set Vmpp = 1.205V at the MPP voltage, though this may need some minor adjustments.).